Revés/Yo Soy

 Revés/Yo Soy (English: Backwards/I Am) is the fourth studio album by the alternative rock band Café Tacvba, released on July 20, 1999, by Warner Music Group.
 It consists of two albums: Revés, an album featuring instrumental works by the band; and Yosoy, a collection of songs sung by Rubén Albarrán and Emmanuel del Real.
-It is considered the first Iberian post-rock album.

 The album has not been released on digital platforms due to administrative issues related to the record label at the time.
-The band had the mastering rights to the album "Revés", however they did not obtain the rights to "Yo Soy", which complicated its release on digital platforms.
-Some songs from the album Revés/Yo Soy can be heard in digital format on his compilation album, Tiempo Transcurrído (2001), the songs are, 13/Revés, La Locomotora, Dos Niños, La Muerte Chiquita and 2.
+The band had the mastering rights to Revés, however they did not obtain the rights to Yo Soy, which complicated its release on digital platforms.
+Some songs can be heard in digital format on his compilation album, Tiempo transcurrido (2001), the songs are, "13/Revés", "La Locomotora", "Dos Niños", "La Muerte Chiquita]"and "2".